Vincent O'Connor: Under 21

 O'Connor joined the Under 21 team straight out of minor.

 In 1976 wins over Tipperary and Cork seen him pick up a Munster Under 21 Football Championship medal.
 A semi-final win over Mayo seen Kerry qualify for the All-Ireland final.
 He was Right Half Back during a 0-14 to 1-03 win to pick up an All-Ireland Under 21 Football Championship medal.

 In 1977 wins over Clare and Cork seen him pick up his second Munster title.
 An All-Ireland semi-final win over Leitrim seen him qualify for another final.
 In the final Kerry faced Down.
 A 1-11 to 1-05 win seen him pick up his second All-Ireland U21 title.

-In 1978 wins over Tipperary,Clare and Cork seen O'Connor pick up his third Munster title in a row.
+In 1978 wins over Tipperary, Clare and Cork seen O'Connor pick up his third Munster title in a row.
 A semi-final win over Louth seen O'Connor qualified for a third All-Ireland final in a row.
-There was to be no three in a row as Kerry cam up short on a 1-09 to 1-08 scoreline to Rocommon.
+There was to be no three in a row as Kerry came up short on a 1-09 to 1-08 scoreline to Rocommon.